theADAMJR/acrd.app/src/assets/docs/setup.md

     "modules": ["announce", "auto-mod", "general", "music", "xp"] // enabled modules used for validation in API }
 ```

-4) Type `mongod` to start the Mongo database server instance
+1) Type `mongod` to start the Mongo database server instance

-5) Type `npm run start:music` to start the music server instance
+2) Type `npm run start:music` to start the music server instance

-5) Type `npm start` to start the bot
+3) Type `npm start` to start the bot

 ### Notes
 - the `dist` folder contains the precompiled dashboard which is the product of `ng build --prod`
 - `http://localhost:3000` is the default webapp address

 ## Dashboard
-- the front end
--> TypeScript, Angular 9
+The front end; made with: TypeScript, Angular 9

 [!]
 All code, tokens etc. here is publically available as it is bundled with the webapp.
 - Angular is a front-end framework that allows you to build professional, single page web and mobile applications.